SoNiC-HeRE/StoreIt/README.md

 - Monitoring: Integrate monitoring and alerting (e.g., Prometheus, Grafana) to track job processing metrics and system performance.
 - Scalability: Explore container orchestration (e.g., Kubernetes) for horizontal scaling as the load increases.

+### Live Demo:
+1. Using Terminal:

+2. Using Docker:

 <hr/>